scikit-learn-contrib/denmune-clustering-algorithm/README.md

 - k_nearest:
   - number of nearest neighbor
-  - default: 10.
-It should be provided by the user.
+  - default: 0. the default is invalid. k-nearest neighbor should be at leat 1.

 - rgn_tsn:
   - when set to True: It will regenerate the reduced 2-D version of the N-D dataset each time the algorithm run.